Deep Visual Odometry with Events and Frames: Methodology

+Denote the stream of data $\{\vec{I}_{k_j}(t_j)\}_{j=1}^T$ captured at timestamps $t_j$.
+Here $\vec{I}$ (henceforth denoted as "frame") denotes either a $5\times H\times W$ sized event stack ~\cite{Mostafavi19cvpr}, in the case of events, or a $C\times H\times W$ sized image\footnote{For color images $C=3$ and for gray-scale images $C=1$.}.
+The variable $k_j \in \{\text{e}, \text{i}\}$ denotes the sensor at timestamp $t_j$.
 We encode these data structures using a Recurrent, Asynchronous and Massively Parallel (RAMP) encoder.
 An overview of the architecture is provided in Figure \ref{fig:Multiscale_encoder}.
 We employ two different Multi-Scale Fusion modules, with identical structures, to generate either the context or the matching feature maps.

-The RAMP encoders first transduce the data stream using pixel-wise encoders starting with a stream of features $\{f^s_{k_j}\}_{j=1}^T$ at three different scales.
-To encode this data we use separate sensor-specific encoders, one for each scale
+We designed the RAMP encoders to be easily parallelizable and to effectively fuse asynchronous data streams.
+To do so, we encode each pixel independently, in contrast with ~\cite{Gehrig21ral} which requires sequential processing and expensive two-stage ConvGRU operations, and recurrently fuse information into a shared state.
+First, RAMP encoders process the data stream with pixel-wise, sensor-specific networks at multiple scales $s$, creating a sequence of features $\{\vec{f}^s_{k_j}\}_{j=1}^T$:

 These encoders have a kernel size $1\times1$, $3\times3$, and $5\times5$ respectively, and a stride of $2^s$ with $s=0,1,2$.